 Considering the yearly mean values for the Galanima Stream, the TC concentration was determined as 42.44 mg/L with a range of 27.40-61.60 mg/L, and TIC concentration 35.68 mg/L with a range of 24.40-55.50 mg/L. The lowest TC concentration was observed in April and the highest TC concentration was observed in August.
-The lowest TIC concentration of the Galanima stream was measured as 6.77 mg/L and, the lowest TOC concentration (1.60 mg/L) were observed in November and the highest TOC concentration (12.70 mg/L) were observed in December.
+The lowest TIC concentration was observed in April and the highest TIC concentration was observed in August.
+The TOC concentration of the Galanima stream was measured as 6.77 mg/L and, the lowest TOC concentration (1.60 mg/L) were observed in November and the highest TOC concentration (12.70 mg/L) were observed in December.
 TC, TIC and TOC concentrations were lowest during a three- month period from March to May.
 Considering the all streams, it was seen that the Galanima Stream had maximum TC and TIC concentrations.